 An internship can either be the best experience for marketing students – or a summer in hell.

-Take, for example, the intern who spent his time couriering photos from office to office by bicycle and fetching lunch for co-workers.
+Take, Gene, for example, the intern who spent his time couriering photos from office to office by bicycle and fetching lunch for co-workers.
 Or the student who was ignored and unassigned during a six-week internship at a busy corporate marketing department.
 For some, like Ryan Williams of the MCM League, the experience is enough to sour a person on the corporate experience.

 What do Madonna, Prince, and Michael Jordan all have in common (besides having tons of money)?
 Several times a week, they all work out using progressive resistance training.
 Or to use the more popular terminology, they “pump iron.”